lbl-srg/obc/specification/source/introduction.rst

 The technical environment for such a digital control delivery starts to fall in place:
-For communication of control signals, standards such as BACnet, LonWorks and EIB/KNX are widely used.
+For communication of control signals, standards such as BACnet and LonWorks are widely used.
-For semantic modeling, Haystack and Brick are increasingly used, and ASHRAE Standard 223P attempts to standardize semantic modeling, building on these previous efforts.
+For semantic modeling, Haystack and Brick Schema are increasingly used, and the proposed ASHRAE Standard 223P attempts to standardize semantic modeling, building on these previous efforts.